Micahs0Day/micahs0day.github.io/_posts/2022-02-05-Blue_Team_Stuff.md

 *A great certification that gives the student a broad overview of common network protocols, implementations, operations, and troubleshooting.
 Even includes a bit of network security content.*

 > [101 Labs - CompTIA Network+](https://www.amazon.com/101-Labs-CompTIA-Paul-Browning/dp/1726841294/ref=sr_1_2?dchild=1&keywords=101+labs&qid=1614006944&sr=8-2/) <br>
-*Networking labs that you can do at home to prepare for the Network+ or just get hands on Networking experience.*
+*Networking labs that you can do at home to prepare for the Network+ OR to just get hands on Networking experience.*

 ### <ins> Security Operations: </ins>